-As of 2017, our cost range from $85 for gingivitis treatment to about $4,500 for a full mouth laser periodontal treatment on patients with severe periodontal infection.
-This includes the cost of local anesthesia and follow visits.
-The cost for a regular dental cleaning, called prophylaxis, averages between $75 and $85, while the average cost for periodontal scaling and root planing (deep cleaning) is between $175 and about $900.
+As of 2020, our cost range from $85 for gingivitis treatment to about $3,900 for a full mouth laser periodontal treatment on patients with severe periodontal infection.
+This includes the cost of local anesthesia and follows visits.
+The cost for regular dental cleaning, called prophylaxis, average between $75 and $85, while the average cost for periodontal scaling and root planing (deep cleaning) is between $275 and about $980.
 Periodontal maintenance costs after undergoing periodontal treatment average $115.
-Active severe periodontal treatment — which usually consists of laser periodontal treatment like, DPT® and LANAP®— costs an average of about $1,000 per quadrant.
+Active severe periodontal treatment — which usually consists of laser periodontal treatment like, REPAIR® and LANAP®— cost an average of about $1,000 - $1,100 per quadrant.

 On average, the patient can expect to spend about $85 for the treatment of gingivitis.
 The cost depends on the nature of the gum infection.

-Gum disease treatment costs depends on the severity of the gum infection, degree of receding gums, extent of bleeding gums, x-ray findings and weather the patient have gingivitis or periodontal disease.
+Gum disease treatment costs depend on the severity of the gum infection, degree of receding gums, the extent of bleeding gums, x-ray findings and whether the patient has gingivitis or periodontal disease.

 Dental insurance usually covers deep cleaning and surgical procedures that are considered medically necessary but not those done for cosmetic reasons.
 However, if the gum surgery is considered a medical procedure, some of the costs may be covered by standard health insurance.

-Gums can recede or grow over the teeth due to diseases such as gingivitis or periodontitis, reactions to prescription medications (some cause gum growth) or other factors like poor nutrition or dental hygiene.
-If a non-surgical treatment like the deep teeth cleaning known as scaling and root planing doesn't solve the problem, laser surgical procedures may be needed.
+Gums can recede or grow over the teeth due to diseases such as gingivitis and periodontitis, gums may also react to prescription medications (some cause gum growth) or other factors like poor nutrition or dental hygiene.
+If a non-surgical treatment like the deep teeth cleaning known as scaling & root planing doesn't solve the problem, laser surgical procedures may be needed.